demiurge-project/demiurge-bib/README.md

 Sometimes titles or the list of authors can be long.
 However **do not** put a line break in the field, as this hinders the tracking of changes that git can automatically do.

+For conferences that are published in a different year, put the year of publication in the ```year``` field.
+Sometimes an article becomes available online before the publication date.
+In that case, use the publication date, as indicated by the publisher.

 #### DOI

 The field ```doi``` refers only to the identifier, not the URL at doi.org